 I’m sure you’ve had this happen to you before.
 You’ve signed up (and paid!) for something, only to continue receiving endless emails about how you should totally sign up/join.
 It’s annoying.

 There’s 2 ways to stop doing this, depending on if we’re talking about Sequences or Broadcasts.
 You do need to make sure that your commerce/booking system is integrated with ConvertKit and you’re able to tag anyone when they buy.
-If you’re not sure about how to do this, feel free to shoot me an email and I’m sure I can help 🙂
+If you’re not sure about how to do this, feel free to shoot me an email or hop on my live chat and I’m sure I can help 🙂